 Community Service Award

-Through its annual AMA-YPS Community Service Awards, the AMA-YPS strives not only to recognize and encourage excellence in community service activities carried out by young physicians, but also to stimulate similar efforts by other young doctors.
-The annual awards, which will be highly publicized, will underscore to the Federation and the community the significant accomplishments attained by young physicians who give of themselves to advance the well-being of others.
+Through the Community Service Award, the AMA-YPS strives not only to recognize and encourage excellence in community service activities carried out by young physicians, but also to stimulate similar efforts by other young doctors.
+The award underscores to the Federation and the community the significant accomplishments attained by young physicians who give of themselves to advance the well-being of others.

 For additional information contact AMA Department of Young Physician Services.